coleifer/huey/docs/recipes.rst

         schedule = crontab(cron_minutes, cron_hours)

         # Need to provide a unique name for the task.
 There are any number of
-        # ways you can do this -- based on the arguments, etc. -- but for our
+        # ways you can do this (based on the arguments, etc.) but for our
         # example we'll just use the time at which it was declared.
         task_name = 'dynamic_ptask_%s' % int(time.time())